intGus/picow_rx2_bitbanger/README.md

 4. Create the build directory `mkdir build`
 5. Open the build directory `cd build`
-6. Execute `cmake -DPICO_BOARD=pico_w -DPICO_SDK_PATH=/your/path/to/pico-sdk ../` make sure to replace with the appropriate path to your pico-sdk directory or remove if you are using an environmental variable and replace with `-DPICO_BOARD=pico` if using the regular Pico
+6. Execute `cmake -DPICO_BOARD=pico_w -DPICO_SDK_PATH=/your/path/to/pico-sdk ../` make sure to replace with the appropriate path to your pico-sdk directory or remove if you are using an environmental variable and replace it with `-DPICO_BOARD=pico` if using the regular Pico
 7. Execute `make`
 8. Drag and drop or copy the `picow_rx2.uf2` file into the pico in BOOTSEL mode